DimasiX/kids-helper/README.md

 ## Adding Flow

-Flow is a static type checker that helps you write code with fewer bugs.
+Flow is a static className checker that helps you write code with fewer bugs.
 Check out this [introduction to using static types in JavaScript](https://medium.com/@preethikasireddy/why-use-static-types-in-javascript-part-1-8382da1e0adb) if you are new to this concept.

 Recent versions of [Flow](http://flowtype.org/) work with Create React App projects out of the box.